 |---|---|---|

 One thing to watch: rush hour.
-Dubai traffic between 7–9 AM and 5–8 PM on Sheikh Zayed Road is genuinely awful.
+Dubai traffic between 7–9 AM and 5–8 PM on Sheikh Zayed Road is genuinely awful, and the recent stretches of road works near Business Bay haven't helped.
 That "20 minutes to Downtown" can easily become 50 minutes, and the meter doesn't care.
-I once paid AED 140 to get to Business Bay during a Thursday evening rush — a ride that costs AED 70 at midnight.
+I once paid AED 145 to get to Business Bay during a Thursday evening — a ride that costs AED 75 at midnight.

-Also worth knowing: you can pay by card in all taxis (they all have machines), but some drivers will ask you to pay cash anyway.
+Also worth knowing: every taxi has a card reader, but some drivers will still ask you to pay cash.
 You don't have to.
 It's your right to tap your card.

 Careem & Uber — It Depends